5 things to know about the CERB to EI transitionOct 19, 2020

 How do I know if I qualify for EI under the new changes?

 The new EI has much broader eligibility requirements.
 You can now qualify for EI after working as few as 120 insurable hours, the equivalent of about three and a half weeks, in the last 52 weeks.
 This is a big difference from pre-COVID EI, which required between 420 and 700 insurable hours.

 There are also three new benefits that have been announced to cover workers who don’t have access to EI.
 As with EI benefits, there are reporting requirements that must be satisfied for as long as you continue receiving any of the below benefits.

 - The Canada Recovery Benefit (CRB), for the self-employed who are not eligible for EI and cannot resume work, will provide $400 a week for up to 26 weeks.

 - The Canada Recovery Sickness Benefit (CRSB) will provide $500 per week for up to two weeks for workers who are sick and must self-isolate for reasons related to COVID-19.

 - The Canada Recovery Caregiving Benefit (CRCB) will provide $500 a week for up to 26 weeks per household for workers who are unable to work because they are caring for a child, dependent or family member because schools or daycares are closed due to COVID-19.

-Yes, the new EI is meant to encourage Canadians to find employment where they can.
-Recipients who meet the EI requirements will be able to earn up to $38,000 in annual net income from employment or self-employment while receiving payments.
+Yes, the new Canada Recovery Benefit is meant to encourage Canadians to find employment where they can.
+Recipients who meet the requirements will be able to earn up to $38,000 in annual net income from employment or self-employment while receiving payments.
 Beyond that threshold, you would have to repay 50 cents for every additional dollar earned.